 - French Grand Prix: Lewis Hamilton had an easy time winning when Sebastian Vettel took himself and Valtteri Bottas out of the running.
-In the first race in France in 10 years, we saw the Force Indias out of the race after Pierre Gasly’s fumble and McLaren accomplish nothing.
+In the first race in France in 10 years, we saw the Force Indias out of the race after Pierre Gasly’s fumble and the McLarens accomplished nothing.

 - Russian Grand Prix: We saw a little bit of action on-track, but the centre of the attention was the super-awkward team order situation which ensured Lewis Hamilton’s victory.
 Toro Rosso had a rotten day with both of their cars dropping out at the start.

 - Japanese Grand Prix: Lewis Hamilton had an easy time with Max Verstappen bulldozing both Ferraris off the track.
 Toro Rosso flubbed promising starting positions and lots of time-penalties were handed out, but very little actual racing.

 - Canadian Grand Prix: Despite Stroll and Hartley crashing magnificently on the first lap, no-one challenged Sebastian Vettel for the race-victory in a disappointingly boring Canadian round.
 Besides Charles Leclerc scoring again for Sauber, the most exciting thing to happen besides the safety car was that the chequered flag was waved a lap too early.